lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 providing freshness, including a nonce-based approach, the use of timestamps and an epoch-based technique.
 The use of nonces requires an extra message exchange via the relying party and the use of timestamps requires synchronized clocks.
 Epochs also require (unidirectional) communication.
 None of these things are practical when interacting with Hardware Security Modules (HSM).

 Additionally, the definition of "fresh" is somewhat ambiguous in the context of CSRs, especially considering that non-automated certificate enrollments are often asyncronous, and considering the common practice of re-using the same CSR for multiple certificate renewals across the lifetime of a key.
 "Freshness" typically implies both asserting that the data was generated at a certain point-in-time, as well as providing non-replayability.
 Certain use cases may have special properties impacting the freshness requirements.
 For example, HSMs are typically designed to not allow downgrade of private key storage properties; for example if a given key was asserted at time T to have been generated inside the hardware boundary and to be non-exportable, then it can be assumed that those properties of that key will continue to hold into the future.

-Developers, operators, and designers of protocols which embed evidence-carrying-CSRs need to consider what notion of freshness is appropriate and available in-context; thus the issue of freshness is left up to the discretion of protocol designers and implementors.
+Developers, operators, and designers of protocols, which embed Evidence-carrying-CSRs, need to consider what notion of freshness is appropriate and available in-context; thus the issue of freshness is left up to the discretion of protocol designers and implementors.